Instant

 Summary

 The instant data type in Filtrera allows you to work with precise date and time values effectively.
-By understanding its syntax and usage, including the optional time and timezone components, you can accurately represent and manipulate instants in time.
-When the time component is omitted, it defaults to midnight, making it convenient to work with dates.
+By understanding its syntax and usage, including the optional timezone component, you can accurately represent and manipulate instants in time.
 The default stringification of an instant is always a fully specified ISO 8601 format, ensuring consistency.
-Leveraging these features enables you to create reliable and robust Filtrera programs that handle date and time values with precision.
+For date-only values without a time component, see the date data type.